danbev/learning-nodejs/README.md

     int r = uv_timer_init(env->event_loop(), &handle_);

-So we can see that it is settig up a libuv [timer](https://github.com/danbev/learning-libuv/blob/master/timer.c).
+So we can see that it is setting up a libuv [timer](https://github.com/danbev/learning-libuv/blob/master/timer.c).
 Shortly after we have the following code (back in JavaScript land and lib/timers.js):

 Next the list (TimerList) is initialized setting _idleNext and _idlePrev to list.
 After this we are adding